-Ad-hoc training can be arranged at any point by appointment with the educational technologist, regardless of the campus the lecturer teaches in.
+Ad-hoc training can be arranged at any point by appointment with the educational technology manager, regardless of the campus the lecturer teaches in.
 Training can be provided either online or face-to-face depending on individual need.

-10.6.3 Procedures on Student Readiness for Blended Learning and Virtual Classrooms
+Procedures on Student Readiness for Blended Learning and Virtual Classrooms